Most Common STDs &

 Hepatitis B is spread through contact with infected blood or bodily fluids.
 It can cause severe liver damage if left untreated.
 Treatment usually consists of antiviral medications, which can help reduce symptoms and the risk of further liver damage.
 Vaccines are also available for those who have not previously been infected with Hepatitis B.

 Hepatitis C is the most serious type, and it is spread through contact with infected blood.
 It can lead to chronic liver disease if left untreated.
 Treatment usually consists of antiviral medications which can help reduce symptoms and the risk of further liver damage.
 Vaccines are not available for Hepatitis C, so it is important to practice safe sex and use protection techniques such as condoms to lower your risk of infection.
-No matter what type of hepatitis you may have, it is important to talk to your doctor about your symptoms, get tested for the virus, and seek treatment as soon as possible.
+No matter what type of hepatitis you may have, it is important to talk to your licensed medical provider about your symptoms, get tested for the virus, and seek treatment as soon as possible.

 What about herpes?